moreh-dev/moreh-2024docs-test/Tutorials/GPT_Tutorial/index.md

 - KT Cloud's Hyperscale AI Computing (https://cloud.kt.com/solution/hyperscaleAiComputing/)

-If you wish to temporarily allocate trial containers and GPU resources, please contact Moreh.
+If you wish to temporarily allocate trial containers and GPU resources, please contact Moreh(support@moreh.io).

 After connecting via SSH, run the **`moreh-smi`** command to ensure that the MoAI Accelerator is displayed correctly.
 The device name may vary depending on the system.